Hongweihuo-Lab/CGraphIndex/README.md

 ## Related Directories

 ### Code for CGraphIndex
-The CGraphIndex's codes are stored in the directory /home/hzt/code.
+The code for CGraphIndex is stored in the directory /home/hzt/code.

 ### LDBC date sets